Steel vs. Stainless Steel Dump Inserts: Which Material Is Right for You?

 Understanding the Basics

 Both EZ-Dumper® dump inserts steel and stainless share the same core design.
-They are powered by a 12V double acting Monarch hydraulic pump, fit most full-size or short-bed pickup trucks, and include features like removable tailgates, flat bar rub rails, and expansion stake pockets.
-The difference lies in the material used for the body, frame, and exposed components.
+They are powered by a 12V double acting Bucher Hydraulics pump, fit most full-size or short-bed pickup trucks, and include features like removable tailgates, flat bar rub rails, and expansion stake pockets.
+The difference lies in the material used for the body and exposed components.

 • Steel inserts use powder-coated carbon steel (12-gauge floor, 14-gauge sides)